The FotoNotes Salesforce integration supports the following scenario:

 Configuring FotoNotes for Salesforce Integration can be done on the "Salesforce Integration Settings" page, which can be found by selecting "Settings" under the gear icon in the top navigation bar and scrolling to the bottom of the Settings page.
 If the link to the Salesforce Integration Settings page is not visible, please contact customer support to request that Salesforce Integration be enabled for your portal.

 The first section of the integration settings page is "Salesforce Credentials".
-This is where to enter all of the fields required for connecting to the Salesforce API including URL, username, password, client secret, and client ID.
+Enter all of the fields required for connecting to the Salesforce API, as shown below.
 Please see the Salesforce setup page for instructions on how to obtain these values from the Salesforce admin website.

 The next section, "Salesforce Object Names", contains the names of the Salesforce parent and child objects described in the "Data Model" section above.
 Note that the names of these objects must be specified exactly, with the proper case (upper/lower).